fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 OMF Plugin Data
 ===============

-The OMF north plugin must create type information within the OMF subsystem of the PI server before any data can be sent.
+The OMF north plugin must create type information within the OMF subsystem of the PI Server before any data can be sent.
 This type information is persisted within the PI Server between sessions and must also be persisted within Fledge for each connection to a PI Server.
 This is done using the plugin data persistence features of the Fledge north plugin.

-This results in an important connection between a north service or task and a PI server, which does add extra constraints as to what may be done at each end.
+This results in an important connection between a north service or task and a PI Server, which does add extra constraints as to what may be done at each end.
 It is very important this data is kept synchronized between the two ends.
 In normal circumstances this is not a problem, but there are some actions that can cause problems and require action on both ends.

 Delete a north service or task using the OMF plugin
     If a north service or task using the OMF plugin is deleted then the persisted data of the plugin is also lost.
 This is Fledge's record of what types have been created in the PI Server and is no longer synchronized following the deletion of the north service.
 Any new service or task that is created and connected to the same PI Server will receive duplicate type errors from the PI Server.
 There are two possible solutions to this problem;